Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

 • It matches the sweetness and moisture taste of brown sugar perfectly.

-• It adds a dark, molasses-like sugary flavor to cookie.
+• It adds a dark, molasses-like sugary flavor to the cookie.

 • Gives a luxurious texture perfect for chewy cookies.